starship/starship/docs/config/README.md

 ## Mercurial Branch

-The `hg_branch` module shows the active branch of the repo in your current directory.
+The `hg_branch` module shows the active topic, bookmark or branch of the repo in your current directory.

 ### Options